SamuelChih/High-Rise/README.md

     and score system (stopwatch, highscore table, and name input)

 - Selim Frljuckic
-  - Created Wall Jump mechanic used to scale through the level + minor level designs/tweaks and safety nets
+  - Created Wall Jump mechanic used to scale through the level + minor level designs(using tilemapping/sprite editor)
+  + some additional tweaks/safety nets for the level